PedroMiguel424/benjvi.github.io/_drafts/2021-09-11-honduras-trip-1.markdown

 ![traditional fish and plantain chips]({{site.url}}/img/hn/yojoa-fish.jpg)

-We also realize that the (ill-fated) Presidential candidate from the Liberal party is dining at the next table.
-By dining in a rustic spot like this, he can at the same time show he's a man of the people and also show his pride in what Honduras has to offer.
+By chance, the (resoundingly unsuccessful) Presidential candidate from the Liberal party is dining at the next table.
+By dining in a rustic spot like this, he presumably aims to show he's a man of the people and at the same time show his pride in what Honduras has to offer.

 ![Lago Yojoa]({{site.url}}/img/hn/lago-yojoa.jpg)
 This spot by the lake is indeed pride-worthy, its calm and beautiful.
-I believe on the norther end of the lake there are also some resorts for doing outdoor activities.
+I believe on the northern end of the lake there are also some resorts for doing outdoor activities.

 We continue on the road, passing through the larger town of El Progreso.
 We don't have time to stop as we're running behind schedule.
 Most cars in Honduras have heavy tinting on the windscreen, which helps with the intense sun during the day (and with privacy).
 However, this does make nighttime driving more difficult, particularly in rural areas with sub-par road lighting.